 Within the framework of spin-mediated consciousness theory, the nuclear/electronic spins are proposed to be the mind-pixels which interact with the brain through quantum effects, modulating and being modulated by various classical brain activities such as the action potentials (Hu & Wu, 2002 & 2004a-d).
-Since classical brain activities are largely electric and, in comparison, magnetic fields insides the brain only microscopically strong but fluctuating, we have previously discussed how action potentials modulate the dynamics of nuclear/electron spin networks inside the brain through J-coupling, dipolar coupling and chemical shielding tensors, thus, feeding information into mind in the dualistic approach (Hu & Wu, 2004 c & 2004d).
+Since classical brain activities are largely electric and, in comparison, magnetic fields insides the brain are

+Corresponding author: Huping Hu, Ph.D., J.D Address: Biophysics Consulting Group, 25 Lubber Street, Stony Brook, NY 11790, USA. e-mail: hupinghu@quantumbrain.org ISSN 1303 5150 only microscopically strong but fluctuating, we have previously discussed how action potentials modulate the dynamics of nuclear/electron spin networks inside the brain through J-coupling, dipolar coupling and chemical shielding tensors, thus, feeding information into mind in the dualistic approach (Hu & Wu, 2004 c & 2004d).
 Further, based on our own experimental findings and work done by others, we have also discussed on how mind might influence brain through proactive spin processes enabled by the varying high-voltage electric fields inside the brain (Hu & Wu, 2006a-d & 2007a-c).
 What we have not explored in details so far are the electric spin effects which are the direct effects of electric fields on the dynamics/motions of nuclear and/or electronic spins and related phenomena, and their possible roles in mind-brain interactions.

-Therefore, we explore here a more specific model of mind-brain interaction within aforesaid framework in which the said electric spin effects in the varying high-voltage electric fields inside neural membranes and proteins mediate mind-brain input and output processes.
-We first suggest that the input processes in said electric fields are possibly mediated by Dirac-Hestenes electric dipoles and/or spin transverse forces both of which are associated with the nuclei/electron spin processes.
-We then suggest that the output processes (proactive spin processes) in said electric fields possibly involve Dirac-Hestenes electric dipole interactions with in said electric fields also and Dirac negative energy extraction processes, as shown by Solomon (2006 &2007), of nuclei and/or electrons besides non-local processes driven by quantum information shown by us.
-We suggest that these output processes modulate the action potentials, thus influencing the brain, by affecting the cross-membrane electric voltages and currents directly and/or indirectly through changing the capacitance, conductance and/or battery in the Hudgkin -Huxley model.
-These propositions are based on our own experimental findings, further theoretical considerations within the framework of spin-mediated consciousness theory, and studies reported by others in the fields of spintronics, high-energy physics and alternative energy research.
+Thus, we explore here a more specific model of mind-brain interaction within aforesaid framework in which the said electric spin effects in the varying high-voltage electric fields inside neural membranes and proteins mediate mind-brain input and output processes.

+In what to follow, we will first briefly describe experimental results and discuss their our implications on mind-brain interaction.
+We will then suggest that brain-mind input processes in the electric fields are possibly mediated by spin transverse forces and/or Dirac-Hestenes electric dipoles both of which are associated with the nuclei/electron spin processes.
+We will then suggest that the output processes (proactive spin processes) in said electric fields possibly involve Dirac negative energy extraction processes, as shown by Solomon (2006 & 2007), and also Dirac-Hestenes electric dipole interactions of nuclei and/or electrons besides non-local processes driven by quantum information shown buy us.
+We suggest that these output processes modulate the action potentials, thus influencing the brain, by affecting the cross-membrane electric voltages and currents directly and/or indirectly through changing the capacitance, conductance and/or battery in the Hudgkin-Huxley model.